 Council pest management officers can provide locally relevant information to landholders on the most effective and economical control methods for a range of weeds.

 Council has several QuikSpray (motorised herbicide spray units) units available for hire at very reasonable rates.
-These units can be mounted on a utility or tractor and make weed spraying a much easier job.
 Please complete a Hire of QuikSpray Unit form which is available from Council if you would like to hire a unit.

-Fees for these units are outlined in the Miscellaneous Health/Pest fees in Council's Fees & Charges document (PDF 539.4KB).
+Fees for these units are outlined in the Miscellaneous Health/Pest fees in Council's Fees & Charges document (PDF 1.6MB).